Radu Câmpeanu: Family

 Radu Câmpeanu was the son of former Dâmbovița County PNL prefect Dumitru Câmpeanu.
-Radu Câmpeanu is survived by one son, Barbu Câmpeanu, who is a university professor in France at École Polytechnique in Palaiseau, a southern suburb of Paris.
+Radu Câmpeanu is survived by one son, Barbu Câmpeanu, who is a university professor in France at École polytechnique in Palaiseau, a southern suburb of Paris.

 Publications

-In 1995, Câmpeanu published a book entitled "Cu gândul la țară" (Thinking of the country), after the electoral slogan with which he ran for president back in 1990.
-The book was edited and published by Canadian Broadcasting Corporation (CBC) and has a total length of 144 pages.
+In 1995, Radu Câmpeanu published a book entitled "Cu gândul la țară" (i.e. Thinking of the country), after the electoral slogan with which he ran for president back in 1990 (during that year's Romanian presidential election).
+The book was edited and published by the Canadian Broadcasting Corporation (CBC) and has a total length of 144 pages.